muganga-charles/Stacks-ADT/README.md

 isEmpty or is_empty() -> Returns a boolean values to tell whether the stack is empty or it has items.<br />
 length() -> Returns the number of items in the stack.<br />
 pop() -> Removes and returns the top of item of the stack.<br />
-peek() -> Returns a reference to the item on top of the non-empty stack without removing it. push() -> Adds the given item to the top of a stack.
+peek() -> Returns a reference to the item on top of the non-empty stack without removing it.<br />
+push() -> Adds the given item to the top of a stack.

 #A stack is not a built in function therefore we define it as a class.